-Recently while on a trip abroad I bought this book “In Xanadu: A Quest” by William Dalrymple in Chennai Airport.
-Generally, I don’t buy books in Chennai Airport as I will have to carry the weight with me all through rest of the journey, instead, I note down the name and buy on return from Amazon.com or Flipkart.com.
-But I bought this book instantly for two reasons, one I was so impressed with the Author’s recent book “Nine Lives” which I read some time back and the second was the description of the book “Retracing the path of Marco Polo” sounded very interesting.
+Recently while on a trip abroad I bought the book “In Xanadu: A Quest” by William Dalrymple at Chennai Airport.
+Generally, I don’t buy books in Chennai Airport as I will have to carry the weight with me all through the rest of the journey, instead, I note down the name and buy on return from Amazon or Flipkart on return.
+But I bought this book instantly for two reasons, the first was that I was impressed with the author’s recent book “Nine Lives” which I read some time back and the second was the description of the book “Retracing the path of Marco Polo” which sounded very interesting.

-Though it is a travel book, Dalrymple interrupts it briefly with pieces of History including Christian Crusaders, Mongolian Emperors in 12th Century and so on.
+Though it is a travel book, Dalrymple interrupts it briefly with pieces of History including Christian Crusaders, Mongolian Emperors in the 12th Century and so on.
 In the past, I have read little about Crusaders and European History in the Medieval period, so these were new learning to me.
-Dalrymple does justice as a travel book as well by covering in detail about the landscape, architecture and people of the places he goes through.
-Most of the places he visits are small towns or villages, which increases readers curiosity.
-Overall the book reads like a fiction by keeping us on the edges to know what happens to him when he enters Iran and encounters the Revolutionary Guards, when he gets caught by Chinese Police when he enters the protected region on the borders with India where China was testing their Nuclear facilities, when he is traveling with his Lady friend in a bus full of Afghan tribesmen in Iran and in the last few pages he comes to a city in China called “Duluon” which is just 30 Miles to Xanadu but reaches a dead-end on finding/reaching Xanadu.
+Dalrymple does justice as a travel book as well by covering in detail the landscape, architecture and people of the places he goes through.
+Most of the places he visits are small towns or villages, which increases readers’ curiosity.
+Overall the book reads like fiction by keeping us on the edges to know what happens to him when he enters Iran and encounters the Revolutionary Guards or when he gets caught by Chinese Police or the time when he enters the protected region on the borders with India where China was testing their Nuclear facilities or when he is travelling with his Lady friend in a bus full of Afghan tribesmen in Iran and in the last few pages he comes to a city in China called “Duluon” which is just 30 Miles to Xanadu but reaches a dead-end on finding/reaching Xanadu.

 Throughout the book, Dalrymple mentions a lot of interesting facts.
-Like Chini-Bagh (Chinese Garden in Uygur) which was the Kashgar residence of George Macartney, Britain’s consul-general and his wife, Lady Catherine Macartney, for 28 years is now a Travellers Inn.
+Like Chini-Bagh (Chinese Garden in Uygur) which was the Kashgar residence of George Macartney, Britain’s consul-general and his wife, Lady Catherine Macartney, for 28 years, it is now a Travellers Inn.

 Overall, I will highly recommend this book to any serious reader.